 Change in sensation.

-If a mole or freckle has any of the characteristics described in either of the above assessment tools, the lesion should be surgically removed and sent to a laboratory for examination under a microscope.
-This will enable an accurate diagnosis to be made.
+If a mole or freckle has any of the characteristics described in either of the above assessment tools, a biopsy will be done in which the lesion is surgically removed (either by a GP or a specialist) and sent to a laboratory to be looked at under a microscope.
+The results will be reported to your doctor to enable an accurate diagnosis and classification (or "staging") of the melanoma.

 Staging of melanomas